 UM's Campus Assault Prevention Coordinator regularly offers "Bring in the Bystander" training for classes and campus groups throughout the year, and the Title IX Coordinator in the Office of Equal Opportunity and Affirmative Action provides training and workshops to departments and student groups.

 Employee training.
-UM continually offers training and professional development sessions for faculty and staff about sexual harassment and Title IX obligations.
-Additionally, we have developed an online Discrimination Prevention Tutorial required of all faculty, staff, and new employees.
+UM offers training and professional development sessions for faculty and staff about sexual harassment and Title IX obligations.
+Additionally, we have developed an online Discrimination Prevention Tutorial required of all faculty, staff and new employees.

-Residence Life staff training.
-All staff in the Residence Life Office (including student staff members) receive annual training on topics related to sexual assault.
-The training includes mandatory reporting requirements, how to be a first responder, domestic violence, bystander intervention, campus resources, and understanding sexual harassment and sexual assault as forms of prohibited discrimination.
+All staff members in the Residence Life Office (including student staff) receive annual training on topics related to sexual assault, mandatory reporting, domestic violence, bystander intervention and understanding sexual harassment and sexual assault as forms of prohibited discrimination.